verrazzano/docs/content/en/docs/observability/logging/configure-opensearch/opensearch.md

 ```
 {{< /clipboard >}}

-4.After creating the user and role, link them together using a custom resource OpensearchUserRoleBinding.
-Here is a custom resource example to create a
-  RoleBinding that binds the user `custom-user` and backend role `custom-role` created in Step 2 and OpenSearch role `custom-role` created in Step 3.
+5. After creating the user and roles, link them all together using an OpensearchUserRoleBinding custom resource.
+The following is a custom resource example to create a RoleBinding that binds the user `custom-user` and backend role `custom-role` created in Step 2 and OpenSearch role `custom-role` created in Step 3.

 {{< clipboard >}}
 ```yaml